paulschick/meteorite-tracker/nasa-app/1-2021-notes/01-unit-testing.md

 - material-breakpoints service
 - evaluate-breakpoints service
 - click-handler service (test driven development, currently unfinished)

+## MaterialBreakpointsService

+All this service does is inject an object instance through its class.
+I put it in a service to reduce the amount of code used so that it can be accessed through the constructor.